iabhisheksaini01/Documentation/ssm.md

 ## Introduction

 This document provides an overview of AWS Systems Manager (SSM).
 It explains what SSM is, why it is used, what benefits it offers, and how it is used to securely access Amazon EC2 instances.

-The document focuses on how SSM helps replace traditional SSH-based access with a more secure and controlled method.
+And how SSM helps replace traditional SSH-based access with a more secure and controlled method.
-.

 ---

-## What is AWS SSM
+## What is AWS SSM ?

 AWS Systems Manager is a service that lets you securely manage and operate EC2 instances through the AWS Console, CLI, or APIs.
 With Session Manager, users can open a secure terminal session directly to an EC2 instance without opening inbound ports or using SSH, where access is controlled by IAM and all activity is fully audited.